gitlabhq/gitlabhq/doc/user/group/index.md

 ![new group info](img/create_new_group_info.png)

-1. Set the **Group path** which will be the **namespace** under which your projects will be hosted (path can contain only letters, digits, underscores, dashes and dots; it cannot start with dashes or end in dot).
-1. The **Group name** will populate with the path.
+1. The **Group name** will populate the URL automatically.
 Optionally, you can change it.
-This is the name that will display in the group views.
+   This is the name that is displayed in the group views.
+   The name can contain only:
+     - Alphanumeric characters.
+     - Underscores.
+     - Dashes and dots.
+     - Spaces.
+1. The **Group URL**, which will be the namespace under which your projects will be hosted.
+   The URL can contain only:
+     - Alphanumeric characters.
+     - Underscores.
+     - Dashes and dots.
+It cannot start with dashes or end in dot.
-1. Optionally, you can add a description so that others can briefly understand what this group is about.
+1. Optionally, you can add a brief description to tell others what this group is about.
-1. Optionally, choose an avatar for your project.
+1. Optionally, choose an avatar for your group.
 1. Choose the [visibility level](../../public_access/public_access.md).

 ## Add users to a group